Hidden Gardens in Lisbon Worth Discovering

 Across from the Basilica da Estrela, this 19th-century garden is both stately and inviting.
 Expect wrought iron benches, a bandstand, and grandparents feeding ducks.
 Familiar and lovely.

-What Makes It Special: The interplay of local life and timeless landscape.
+Soverra Insight: The interplay of local life and timeless landscape make this a special place.

 7. Jardim do Torel